-The next few years are likely to bring big change to Cuba and I felt a real urgency to go before it all changes a bit too much, as part of the charm (for visitors anyway) is the time warp, the decay of buildings in old Havana.
+The next few years are likely to bring big change to Cuba and I felt a real urgency to go before it all changes a bit too much, as part of the charm (only for the tourists sadly) is the time warp, the decay of buildings in old Havana.
 If you’re not a huge fan of Christmas (I’m not on Grinch level, but just don’t like the excess and three month build up to what is effectively a large Sunday roast!) then Cuba could be the place for you as Fidel Castro effectively banned Christmas in the 1960’s as he considered it too disruptive to the sugar cane harvest.

 Cuba probably has the most careful drivers anywhere, but the incentive or rather necessity of not pranging their car is that the parts are extremely difficult, if not impossible to source, particularly for the vintage American cars.
 Most Cubans would find the cost prohibitive anyway, so the cars are driven respectfully, slowly and carefully and in front of the large hotels where the American cars congregate en masse there is always someone to help guide the giant automobiles into a parking space.